-Our Middle School children meet daily, for 50 minutes, for each core subject.
-These include language arts (both grammar/writing and literature), math, science, history, and Spanish.
-Our core curriculum is enhanced by several enrichments, including technology, physical education, visual arts, performing arts, makerspace, and an inclusive chapel service weekly.
-Additionally, there are many music offerings after school.
+Middle School students meet daily for each core subject.
+These subjects include language arts (both grammar/writing and literature), math, science, history, and Spanish.
+Our core curriculum is enhanced by several enrichments, including technology, physical education, visual arts, and an inclusive chapel service.

-Students arrive to their homerooms at school between 8:00 and 8:20 a.m., and our first period class starts at 8:20.
-The children have a 15-minute recess following third period.
-Their next break is following fifth period, where they have a 30-minute lunch, from 12:15 to 12:45.
-They often go outside at the end of their lunch break.
-Our eighth and last period class ends at 3:00 p.m.
-From 3:00 to 3:30, the children “pack and plan,” getting ready for our 3:15 to 3:30 departure through car line.
-Some students do take advantage of our Extended Day Program until 5:30.
-(Likewise, some arrive earlier than 8:00 for early morning care.
-Free tutoring by a faculty member is also offered during this time, from 7:30 to 8:00 a.m.).
+Students arrive at their homerooms at school between 8:00 and 8:20 a.m., and first-period class starts at 8:30.
+The children have a 20-minute recess following third period.
+Their next break is after fourth period, where they have a 20-minute lunch, from 12:00 to 12:20 p.m.
+Our seventh and last period class ends at 2:45 p.m.
+From 2:45 to 3:15, the children “pack and plan,” getting ready for our 3:00 to 3:15 departure through car line.
+Some students take advantage of our Extended Day Program until 5:30.
+(Likewise, some arrive earlier than 8:00 for early morning care).

 As part of school life, students participate in community service.
 In the past opportunities have included volunteering at the 43rd Street Arts Festival, which raises funds for the homeless, or at our very own fall festival held each October.
 Several children volunteer to help plan our family fun night during our spring Scholastic book fair.
 Being just a block away from Forest Hill Park affords countless opportunities as well, such as picking up trash, monitoring the bluebird boxes, etc. Finally, students often help with our little school garden.